Moodie0079/coursescout/README.md

 1. **Crawling**: Scripts fetch posts and comments from university subreddits (like r/CarletonU)
 2. **Storage**: All data is stored in PostgreSQL with course codes extracted and indexed
 3. **Processing**: When you search, the app retrieves relevant discussions from the database
-4. **Analysis**: OpenAI processes the discussions to extract insights (difficulty, workload, pros/cons)
+4. **Analysis**: OpenAI processes the discussions to extract insights (difficulty, workload, pros/cons etc)
 5. **Caching**: Results are cached in the database for instant future retrievals

 ### Database Structure